bbalganjjm/natural_js/docs/v2/select.md

 # Behavior

-A Select owned by Form, Grid, List, or another standalone Select raises `SELECT_OWNED` when bound again.
+A Select already claimed by Form, Grid, List, or another standalone Select raises `SELECT_OWNED` when bound again.
 It keeps the author's native label, keyboard behavior, `required`, and CSS.
 Use the owning component's `data-field` or row-local `data-options` markers instead of separately binding the same element.[^owner][^select]

 # Pitfalls